One of our students writes to Tom with the following question:

 Hope this helps,

-Opening the Breath w/ Tom Myers Second in our new series of regional technique video programs, ‘Opening the Breath’ takes you on a tour of the essential motions of breath in the rib cage, spine, shoulder, and neck – and how to enhance those motions for both the inhale and the exhale to achieve a… Read moreSelect options
+Opening the Breath w/ Tom Myers Second in our series of regional technique video programs, ‘Opening the Breath’ takes you on a tour of the essential motions of breath in the rib cage, spine, shoulder, and neck – and how to enhance those motions for both the inhale and the exhale to achieve a full… Read moreSelect options